madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 curl -H "Api-Key: YOUR_API_KEY" http://localhost:8000/api/data/return_episodes/USER_ID
 ```

 ### POST /api/data/check_episode_playback

 This endpoint checks if an episode was played back.
 Requires API key for authentication.
+You can only pull playback for yourself.

 Request Headers
 ```